 This README describes the Question Answering Embedding demo application that uses a Squad-tuned BERT model to calculate embedding vectors for context and question to find right context for question.
 The primary difference from the bert_question_answering_demo is that this demo demonstrates how the inference can be accelerated via pre-computing the embeddings for the contexts.

 How It Works¶

-On startup the demo application reads command line parameters and loads network(s) to the InferenceEngine.
+On startup the demo application reads command line parameters and loads model(s) to OpenVINO™ Runtime plugin.
 It also fetches data from the user-provided urls to populate the list of “contexts” with the text.
 Prior to the actual inference to answer user’s questions, the embedding vectors are pre-calculated (via inference) for each context from the list.
-This is done using the first (“emdbeddings-only”) BERT model.
+This is done using the first (“embeddings-only”) BERT model.